netxms/netxms-doc/admin/topology.rst

      - Name of interface object representing switch port
    * - Type
      - Connection type - direct or indirect.
 Direct connection type means that
-       |product_name| server did not detect any other devices on sdame switch port, and
+       |product_name| server did not detect any other devices on same switch port, and
        most likely end node connected directly to the switch.
 Indirect means that some other devices was detected on same switch port.
 Virtual machines and virtual machine host will always be detected as indirect.

 Find MAC address
 ================